Accessible IT Procurement Frequently Asked Questions (FAQ)

 - Submit for E&IT Review

 A. Complete the web-based E&IT Procurement Review Form: www.csus.edu/techprocure.
 See Technology Procurement Request Instructions.

 B. Complete gathering of documentation on accessibility if required (i.e. VPAT for products, 508 Acknowledgement Statement for services, caption information for videos, etc.) from vendor and email documentation to the IT/ATI Procurement Specialist.

 C. Depending on the product/service being requested and its level of impact, approval may be required from one or more of the following reviewers: the IT/ATI Procurement Specialist, the Information Security Office, and/or the reviewing IT Administrator.

-D. If a full E&IT accessibility/security review is needed, work with the vendor and the IT/ATI Procurement Specialist and/or ISO to obtain the information requested.
+D. If a full E&IT accessibility/security review is needed, work with the vendor and the IT/ATI Procurement Specialist and/or Information Security Office to obtain the information requested.
 Full review could take one to eight weeks.

-E. After the E&IT review has been completed, the requestor will receive an approval email.
+E. After the E&IT review has been completed, the requestor will receive a final approval email (see question 4 for further information about the approval email).

 Option 1: Enter requisition into CFS: